ruikurenaii/ruikurenaii/DAN_INFO.md

 | X Dan | 95% | 97% |
 | Chuuden | 93% | 95% |
 | Kaiden | 90% | 93% |

+# Score Submission
+Here are the requirements in order to qualify:
+- Pass a **Dan Course Map** with the required mods and accuracy listed above
+- Send a screenshot of your score in the **#score-submission** channel, which is on the [osudroid!relax Discord Server](https://discord.com/invite/kUaSggQP7m)
+- If you want to do the live play instead, show your handcam in the **Gaming** voice channel, which is also in the link above

+**!!
+PLEASE TAKE NOTE THAT BEFORE YOU SUBMIT THE SCORE, PLEASE SEND THE `.edr` FILE OF YOUR SCORE AS AN EVIDENCE (HIGHLY REQUIRED) IF SOMEONE DOUBTS YOUR PLAY !!**

+Here are some cases that make your score disqualified:
+- Intentionally tapping instead of dragging (not acceptable if it's an accident)
+- There aren't enough evidences on your score
+- Using force stat mods (*aka* stat edit), or using other mods than the **Precise** mod (`PR`)

+# Dan Courses
+if you are looking for the courses, please [click here.](https://github.com/LouieNotHere/LouieNotHere/edit/main/DAN_COURSES.md)